PurdueCAM2Project/HumanBehaviorS19/README.md

   -v, --video           flag for detecting a video input --cuda                flag for running on GPU
-  -m, --map             flag for projecting detections on the map -c, --corr            flag for the input file containing the correspondance points
+  -m, --map             flag for projecting detections on the map -j, --map_img         flag for adding a path to the image containing the map -c, --corr            flag for the input file containing the correspondance points
   ```